ramon284/Evolutionary-computing/README.md

 Project for the VU course evolutionary computing.
-The goal is to evolve the network of a neural network to be able to beat enemies in a video game environment (Evoman).
+The goal is to evolve the weights of a neural network to be able to beat enemies in a video game environment (Evoman).

 Evoman is a video game playing framework inspired by Megaman.